2020PB/police-brutality/reports/Iowa.md

 Footage shows two protestors being arrested.
 Four police are making the arrests, two kneeling on each protestor.
 A woman filming is harassed by another officer.

-tags: arrest, knee, abuse-of-power, protestor
+tags: arrest, knee, abuse-of-power, protester

 id: ia-desmoines-10